Enhancing the range and scope of neural imaging

 - Graph Views: Histogram or Scattergram

 - Analysis/Statistic: Various morphological measurement, Table view, Gating, Gallery

 - Options: Recognition option, Measurement option, Statistical option

-Clearing and labeling of intact tissue
+Labeling and high-speed imaging of intact tissue

 Combining the themes of enhanced image resolution with 3D sample analysis, Life Canvas Technologies brings an innovative perspective to whole organ visualization through their suite of imaging solutions.
 The company’s technology portfolio includes three platforms designed to enhance and enable visualization of 3D structures and molecular phenotyping in the brain.